microsoft/IoT-For-Beginners/6-consumer/lessons/2-language-understanding/README.md

     * *"Set a 30 second timer"* - this will have one number, `30`, and one time unit, `second` so the single number will match the single time unit.
     * *"Set a 2 minute and 30 second timer"* - this will have two numbers, `2` and `30`, and two time units, `minute` and `second` so the first number will be for the first time unit (2 minutes), and the second number for the second time unit (30 seconds).

-    The following code gets the count of items in the number entities, and uses that to extract the first item from each array, then the second and so on:
+    The following code gets the count of items in the number entities, and uses that to extract the first item from each array, then the second and so on.
+Add this inside the `if` block.

     ```python
     for i in range(0, len(numbers)):